kyegomez/Med-PaLM/README.md

 Share about your contribution with your network.
 The more the merrier!
 Plus, it feels good to show off a bit, right? 😉

 Remember, every contribution, no matter how small or large, is valued and appreciated.
 It's the collective effort that makes open-source so vibrant and impactful.
-Thanks for being a part of the Pali adventure! 🌟🚀
+Thanks for being a part of the Med Palm adventure! 🌟🚀

 ----